neurobionics/AutomatedFeedbackTool/README.md

 To see a version of Dr. Rouse’s form, please see [this link](https://docs.google.com/forms/d/1OdzYMZ8z4nJ63IZNdYKkWeUzoCYgWLkl4dNn3VZCupY/prefill).

 NOTE: this sheet needs to be owned by whomever is setting up and deploying the project, in order for GAS to have permissions to pull its content.

+Navigate to your Google drive and create a new folder.
+This folder will be used as an archive to store a PDF of the monthly feedback report.

 ### 3. Draft an email